RuiqingTang/Algo-reproduce/README.md

    **📚 Paper:** https://arxiv.org/abs/2309.17448 **(NIPS 2023)**

-   **📝 Note:** The implementation and application of this algorithm are extremely challenging.
+   **📝 Note:** The implementation and application of this algorithm are extremely challenging, Because there is no corresponding tutorial provided on their GitHub.
+And its results are even worse than [TokenHMR](#tokenhmr).
+If you want to visualize it in Blender, you first need to modify its source code to save data in a specific format.
+The data is stored in a dictionary format within an npz file.
+Then you need to download the Blender plugin from this [website](https://gitlab.tuebingen.mpg.de/jtesch/smplx_blender_addon).
+Following its tutorial, you can visualize the results in Blender.
+Of course, if you are just testing the algorithm, this step can be skipped.

-   **📀 Results:** You can check the demo result and my test results [here](https://github.com/RuiqingTang/Algo-reproduce/tree/main/assets/music2dance/EDGE).
+   **📀 Results:** You can check the demo result and my test results [here](https://github.com/RuiqingTang/Algo-reproduce/tree/main/assets/motioncapture/Smpler-X).

-7. 1

-8. 1

 ## <span id='myanchor4'>other</span>

+Not yet categorized, it involves a wide range, such as text2scene, TTS , LLM, 3DGS , image2Scene, avatar, SVC (singing voice conversion), and so on.
+It will be further categorized in the future.